 Candidates for selection to Highlands College must verify that they understand and can meet these technical standards with or without reasonable accommodations.
-If accommodations are requested, the Admissions Committee will evaluate all students who state they can meet the college's technical standards with reasonable accommodations and confirm that the stated condition qualifies as a disability under applicable laws eligible for such.
+If accommodations are requested, the Admissions Committee will evaluate all students who state they can meet the technical standards of the College with reasonable accommodations and confirm that the stated condition qualifies as a disability under applicable laws eligible for such.